TopSwagCode/AspNetCore.Beacon/README.md

 >Beacon requests are guaranteed to be initiated before the page >unloads.
 >See Beacon API for an overview [here.](https://developer.mozilla.org/>en-US/docs/Web/API/Beacon_API)

-Simply said a smart way for sending small chuncks of data to your server, in a way that does not slow down user and is guaranteed to sent even when the user closes the browser or goes to other websites.
+Simply said a smart way for sending small chunks of data to your server, in a way that does not slow down user and is guaranteed to send even when the user closes the browser or goes to other websites.

 # What can I use it for?

 I won't write a lengthy blog post about it.
-Plenty of people has already done that.
+Plenty of people have already done that.
 You can read a fine blog post for it [here.](https://www.smashingmagazine.com/2018/07/logging-activity-web-beacon-api/)

 TLDR:
 * Tracking stats and analytics data